palletorsson/cryptogam/sketchfab/tutorial/step_6/README.md

 ```
 var isLoading = false;
 ```
-- Also when the in the beginning of the success fuction we new to reset the loading flag.
+- Also when the in the beginning of the success fuction we new to reset the loading flag and event position index.
 ```
 api.start();
 isClicking = false;